muanogavhi/configure-ad/README.md

 # Step 1: creating and configuring VMs

-Create two virtual machines, a Windows Server 2022 VM for the Domain Controller (DC-1) and create a Windows 10 VM for the Client machine (Client-1), ensure both machines are in the same Resource Group and Virtual Network (Vnet), once both virtual machines are deployed join client-1 to DC_1 by Setting the Private IP address for DC-1 to staticSet Client-1's DNS settings to DC-1's now static Private IP address, then restart Client-1 VM so the new settings will be enabled(this enables client-1 to be aware of all users in DC-1).
+Create two virtual machines, a Windows Server 2022 VM for the Domain Controller (DC-1) and create a Windows 10 VM for the Client machine (Client-1), ensure both machines are in the same Resource Group and Virtual Network (Vnet), once both virtual machines are deployed join client-1 to DC_1 by Set the Private IP address for DC-1 to static.
 Log into Client-1 through Remote Desktop and run the "ping" DC-1's Private IP address in PowerShell to confirm connectivity.

 ![Screenshot 2025-02-27 173302](https://github.com/user-attachments/assets/d3815fb2-3517-40ce-9685-5f2292cfa0db)